-Note: It’s a good idea to keep a spare Spigot Assembly.
+Note: It’s a good idea to have a spare Spigot Assembly:

 Wide Mouth Water Opening

-I also like this model water container because of its wide mouth opening, making it easier for filling and practical for dipping into – or getting in there to clean it; it just seemed like a better idea than a small opening and cap.
+I also like this model water container because of its wide mouth opening.
+This makes it easier for filling.
+It’s also easier for dipping into – or getting in there to clean it.
+It just seemed like a better idea than a small opening and cap.

 Heavy Duty Material